ck3leetcode/highspot-assignment-mixtape/README.md

 If we want to make the application very scalable and support mulitple users, the application will not be a standalone app.
 I would re-design it as a more distributed system.

 #### Loading mixtape files
 The user would upload the mixtape files to S3.
-In the meanwhile, there will be a service that listens the change on the S3 bucket and submit a map reduce (EMR) job that ingest the file into no-sql datastore like dynamo db.
+In the meanwhile, there will be a service that listens the change on the S3 bucket and submit a map reduce (EMR) job that ingests the file into no-sql datastore like dynamo db.
 I would change the file format in csv or any other row based format that represents the mixtapes and the change files which are more friendly for running mapreduce job.
 The job would insert the mixtape data into dynamo db through the map reduce job.

 #### Processing change files
 Similar to the mixtape files, user also upload the changes file to S3.
-The entry of the changes file will contain the timestamp for the use later in mapreduce job.
-After the ingestion is done, the service would kick off another map reduce job which maps the entry by playlist id first, and perform action in the reduce phase.
-The actions should be executed in the order of the timestamps which is defined in the changes file.
+The entry of the changes file will contain the `order id` for the use later in mapreduce job.
+After the ingestion is done, the service would kick off another map reduce job which maps the entry by `playlist id`, and applying changes will be performed in the reduce phase.
+The actions should be executed in the order of the `order id` which is defined in the changes file.

-#### Render output
+#### Rendering output
-Once the process is done, there will be an external service that expose the content as a REST service.
+Once the process is done, there will be an external service that exposes the result as a REST service.
 Each time the service return N records to the user with a pagination token.
+Then the output format is now more flexible (JSON, csv etc) based on user request.